SimonPrammer/svelte-chat-langchain/README.md

 I call it a mini version because it does however not include some of the more advanced features of the original Chat Langchain, such as Indexing / Record Management, user feedback and stream parsing to display sources.

-This repository is fully inspired by the original Chat Langchain repository.
-All credit goes to them.
+This repository is fully inspired by the original Chat Langchain repository:

-# Official Langchain Chat Website
+Langchain Chat Website:
 https://chat.langchain.com/

-# Official Langchain Chat Github
+Langchain Chat Github:
 https://github.com/langchain-ai/chat-langchain

-# Official Langchain Blog
+Langchain Blog:
 https://blog.langchain.dev/building-chat-langchain-2/

 ## Setup